Archive for November, 2011

 Because our brain’s job is to keep us safe, it is constantly acting from a place of fear.
 Its job is to ensure our survival.
 As such, its job is not to ensure that we have a blissful experience while we are alive.

-how to stop negative self talk, negative self talk, stop negative self talk, stopping negative self talk, How to stop self talk, how to stop the negative self talk, negative self-talk, think simple now, how to combat negative self talk, stop negative self-talk
+how to stop negative self talk, stop negative self talk, negative self talk, stopping negative self talk, How to stop self talk, how to stop the negative self talk, how to combat negative self talk, negative self-talk, how do i stop negative self-talk, stop negative self-talk

 Posted on 11.01.11 | 6 Comments